 I’ve come a long way.
 Today, I fuel my body so I can be a badass.
 I weigh 140 pounds and I eat 2000 calories a day.
 I am leaner (more chiselled) today than I was when I was only 120 pounds.
 I feel strong and confident. #GainingWeightIsCool

 I realize everything happens for a reason.
 My experiences helped me establish who I am not, and that helped me discover who I am.
 I am NOT insecure and weak.
 I am confident and strong!
 Perhaps this sounds like a sweet lemon, but I’m actually grateful that I "f😮cked” myself up with my diet and exercising.
 I’m grateful that I had nearly every muscle imbalance under the sun.
 It forced me to learn how to “unf😮ck” myself.

-Now my passion is helping other people “unf😮ck” themselves so they can have healthy relationships with food and fitness.So if you’ve run your metabolism into the ground from years of restrictive dieting, or if you have muscle imbalances that are holding you back, then I’m your girl!
+Now my passion is helping other people “unf😮ck” themselves so they can have healthy relationships with food and fitness.So if you’ve run your metabolism into the ground from years of restrictive dieting, you are tired of feeling anxious all the time, or if you have muscle imbalances that are holding you back, then I’m your girl!
 This is my passion!
 I live for this and I would be honoured and excited to help you.